ashleypatricks/cool-design-patterns/README.md

 # DESIGN PATTERNS

-This repository is a collection of Design Patterns which I am studying and putting up here to share with other developers who want to learn and use them in their applications.
+Why re-invent the wheel?
+Perhaps your challenging problem has already been solved...

-As I learn more Design Patterns, they will appear here in this repo.
-Feel free to share, use, and improve on them.
+Use these design patterns in-app where the problems occur.

-Every day that we build programs we are usually presented with a lot of challenging problems.
-Especially problems that someone has already probably solved.
-When presented with reoccurring problems we are faced with a decision to solve the problem again and again for each application where the problem occurs, or solve the problem once and for all with an improved solution - a pattern.
-You can use these patterns over and over again in any application where the problem occurs.
-These are known as Design Patterns.
+Reusable, reliable solutions which are well documented & easy to discuss.
+Improved code, less brittle apps, easier feature increments.

-They are reusable, reliable solutions to problems that we face everyday in software development.
-They are catalogued, well tested, well documented and easy to talk about with other engineers who already know them.
-They make your code better and applications less brittle.
-They make it easier to add features and modules to applications where you use them.
-It can be difficult to learn some of them but ultimately they simplify your code.
-They are designed to present solutions for decoupling objects or modules and reducing the overall complexity of your architecture.
-They will make you a better programmer overall as you will have better techniques for solving common problems, plus a better knowledge base.
+Some patterns can be challenging, however your code will become simplified.

-To start off with, I will be learning and sharing 3 different categories within this repo:
+Patterns are designed to present solutions for decoupling objects or modules and reducing the overall complexity of your architecture.
+Better techniques for solving common problems = better overall programmer, better knowledge base.

 ## Creational